pavich5/FitnessApp/README.md

+This is fitness app that helps begginers learn all the excercies

+https://antonio-pavic-jo97.vercel.app/ -- you can check out the page here

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.